Inspera Assessment supports using sections in Question Sets and offers a variety of settings for sections.

 General options for sections

-- Change name of section
+- Edit name of the section

 - Delete Section